-I earned my master's degree (2014) and doctorate (2019) from the University of São Paulo (USP).
-My thesis, also partially developed at the University of Oregon, explored the impacts of the Amazonian forest-to-pasture conversion on the soil microorganisms related to the production and consumption of the greenhouse gas methane.
-In 2021, I received the USP Outstanding Thesis Award - 10th Edition in the area of Environmental Sustainability.
+I completed my undergraduate and graduate studies at the University of São Paulo in Brazil.
+My thesis, also partially developed at the University of Oregon, explored the impacts of the Amazonian forest-to-pasture conversion on the soil microorganisms related to the production and consumption of methane.
+Following this, I joined Princeton University as a Fung Global Fellow Postdoctoral Research Associate and then continued my postdoctoral work at Stanford University.

 I am passionate about music, painting, photography, movies, and books, and in my free time, I also love to swim and travel.